 Despite the critics, keyword research is not a dead strategy.
 Instead, it’s merely changed how it functions.

 Keyword research is the process of finding search query strings people use to find information on a topic and determining how often those strings are used in search engines.
 Modern research finds new, relevant keywords to increase both paid and organic search marketing campaigns.
-It expands previous keyword research by including strategies, such as long-tail keywords and natural language search, to keep up with current search engines and users.
+It expands previous keyword research by including strategies such as long-tail keywords and natural language search to keep up with current search engines and users.
+It also focuses on pillar pages and topic clusters to organize content, rather than solely on keywords.

 This research is conducted using many different tools.
 A business’ starting focus is to find the right search terms with the intent of aligning those keywords with business content and SEO strategies.